-At this point there were few lookout buildings as we know them today.
+At this point, there were few lookout buildings as we know them today.
 As late as 1924, lookout structures had been built only on Long Tom, Baldy, Taylor, Stein, and Blackbird Mountain.
-Most of the lookout “houses” built at that time were extremely small—most 9‘ x 9’—and in 1924 only Blackbird Mountain had the more typical 14′ x 14′ structure of today’s lookouts.
+Most of the lookout “houses” built at that time were extremely small—most 9‘ x 9’—and in 1924, only Blackbird Mountain had the more typical 14′ x 14′ structure of today’s lookouts.

 Rather than live in lookout buildings, most lookouts were camped near mountain peaks during the critical fire period.
-Many of those lookouts were also “smokechasers”, that is after finding a fire, the lookouts would take off to put it out.
+Many of those lookouts were also “smokechasers,” that is after finding a fire, the lookouts would take off to put it out.
 This was particularly the use before telephone lines were installed.
-Lookouts were thus placed in many locations on the forest, often varying from year to year.
+Lookouts were thus placed in many locations in the forest, often varying from year to year.
 Since no visibility maps (those indicating the area seen from a lookout) were then available, lookout stationing was not planned in a very organized manner.

-In 1926 the first visibility maps were made of many peaks of the forest.
-Henry Shank in an effort to better select the primary and secondary lookouts, tried to plot the area visible from each lookout station.
+In 1926, the first visibility maps were made of many peaks of the forest.
+Henry Shank, in an effort to better select the primary and secondary lookouts, tried to plot the area visible from each lookout station.
 The 1926 map indicates Lake Mountain, Stein, Haystack, Sheepeater, Two Point Peak, and Sagebrush as primary lookouts.
 I assume that Taylor Mountain and Blue Nose were also still in use, as they appear on later maps.

 Even without the war, the decline of the lookout system was inevitable.
-As early as the 1920’s, Region I (Missoula, Montana) had been experimenting with the airplane as a fire detection tool.
+As early as the 1920s, Region I (Missoula, Montana) had been experimenting with the airplane as a fire detection tool.
 If anything, the war probably delayed the demise of the lookout system, as airplanes, pilots, and the like were needed more in the war that they were in experimenting with forest fire detection.

 This change in trend was probably because the high lookouts may cover great distances, yet they are often too high for visibility of the high-hazard country of lower elevations right under them.
-Indeed, most of the high lookouts the have no view of large or important drainage bottoms.
+Indeed, most of the high lookouts have no view of large or important drainage bottoms.
 The Forest is hampered by the problem of its extreme verticality.
-Canyons are generally narrow, steep, and very deep.
-This has made it difficult to use the “highest peaks” as lookouts, as is done by many other Forests.
+Canyons are generally narrow, steep and very deep.
+This has made it difficult to use the “highest peaks” as lookouts as is done by many other Forests.

-In the early 1930’s, forests were required to have 80 percent lookout coverage of the Forest’s high fire-hazard acreage.
+In the early 1930s, forests were required to have 80 percent lookout coverage of the Forest’s high fire-hazard acreage.
 The only way to see much in the rugged Salmon River country was to “come down” in elevation.
-Thus later lookouts like Granite Mountain and Sheephorn don’t have the horizontal viewing distance that some of the older lookouts do, like Blue Nose and Taylor Mountain.
+Thus, later lookouts like Granite Mountain and Sheephorn don’t have the horizontal viewing distance that some of the older lookouts do, like Blue Nose and Taylor Mountain.
 They do, though, afford excellent views of specialized high-hazard drainages.

 Today’s lookouts have been selected by the Forest Service through a long process of elimination.
-They have excellent views of high-hazard drainages, and nearly all report fires every year.Share this post ...
+They have excellent views of high-hazard drainages and nearly all report fires every year.